 Many women take estrogen to make their menopause more comfortable — reducing hot flashes and vaginal dryness.
 But the extra estrogen can increase the risk of uterine cancer, so often women take progesterone or something like it alongside the estrogen, an approach called combination hormone therapy.

 A history of no pregnancies or having many menstrual periods — usually because your menstrual cycle both began early and ended later in life — are both risk factors.
 More body fat can increase estrogen levels.
 As a result, uterine cancer is twice as common in women who are overweight, and more than three times as common in those who are obese, the American Cancer Society reports.

-So if you’re an overweight childless woman who got her period early in life, you have reason to feel good about drinking that java!
+So if you’re an overweight childless woman who got her period early in life, you have more reasons to drink coffee!
 More than 50,000 American women are diagnosed every year with uterine cancer and about 8,000 die.
 Symptoms include pelvic pain, pain during sexual intercourse, and bleeding in between periods.

 On the other hand, if you use birth control pills, your risk of uterine cancer is lower, especially if you take them for a long time.
 A history of many pregnancies helps, too.

 Extra fat also can go along with type 2 diabetes, and, interestingly, coffee may also protect us against diabetes, another meta-analysis found.
 Evidence from more than a million participants and more than 45,000 cases of type 2 diabetes has suggested that drinking six cups of java a day is associated with a reduction in risk by a third, compared to drinking no coffee at all.
 The researchers argued that the effect was true for coffee, rather than just caffeine.
 One possible reason: chlorogenic acid, which is plentiful in coffee, seems to reduce the absorption of glucose in the intestines.